williamouyang/okta.github.io/docs/resources/sessions.md

 Okta uses a cookie-based authentication mechanism to maintain a user's authentication session across web requests.
 The Session API provides operations to create and manage authentication sessions with your Okta organization.

-*Note:  The Session API currently does not support multi-factor authentication (MFA).
-Sessions created for users with an assigned MFA policy will have a significantly constrained session and will not be able to access their applications.*
+> The Session API currently does not support multi-factor authentication (MFA).
+Sessions created for users with an assigned MFA policy will have a significantly constrained session and will not be able to access their applications.

 - [Session Model](#session-model)
 - [Session Operations](#session-operations)